How automated litigation support is a game-changer for law firms

 It reads text from across the internet and extracts key events, sentiments and personas.
 With this, it builds a ‘knowledge graph’ connecting individual pieces of information together.
 This creates a rich view of the subject and their network of connections in the same way a human researcher would, but in minutes, rather than hours or even days.

-AI-driven tools such as Xapien are fast becoming critical to litigation support services.
+AI-driven tools such as Xapien are fast becoming critical to litigation support services and client intake software.
 It delivers a report of highly detailed and relevant insights quickly and cost-effectively.
 A challenge which today seems overwhelming and beyond the means of most teams, becomes routine and accessible.
 For legal teams, this puts them on a path to win cases and onboard clients.

 With Xapien’s automated litigation support, law firms and legal departments are able to: